WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 # Facebook-campaign-analysis-with-recommendations.

 ## The goal of this project is to investigate the performance of marketing campaigns at Facebook in order to surface recommendations on marketing budget allocation across future campaign categories.
+Social Media Ad Campaign marketing is a leading source of Sales Conversion

 ## Data Cleaning